EvanLjp/file-sorter/README.md

 # file-sorter

-A command line tool that sorts the lines of large text files.
+A cli tool that sorts files too big to fit in RAM.

 ## Algorithm